DawidKraczkowskiKaizen/coding-assessment/README.md

 ## Technical Requirements

-- The application must be written in Python 3.9.
+- The application must be written in Python 3.10 or greater.
 - The provided REST endpoint should return data in JSON format.
 - Only the following AWS Services are permitted:
   - AWS Lambda